Collections

 If payment doesn't arrive by your deadline, your options depend on the amount and your relationship:

-Civil lawsuit — For larger amounts.
-Usually requires an attorney.
+Civil lawsuit - For larger or more complex amounts.
+This often requires an attorney.

-Collections agency — You sell or assign the debt.
-They pursue collection and take a percentage.
+Collections agency - You sell or assign the debt.
+Consumer-debt and state rules may apply.

-Write it off — Sometimes the cost of collection exceeds the debt.
-That's a business decision.
+Write it off - Sometimes the cost of collection exceeds the debt.
+That is a business decision.

-The final demand letter becomes evidence in any of these scenarios.
-Keep a copy.
+The final demand letter becomes part of your file in any of these scenarios.
+Keep the letter, attachments, mailing records, and any recipient response together.

 How to mail it with PostalForm